Fast Phylogeny Support (phyloFast):

 issue #86.

-failed with one-dimensional spatial data.
+predict failed with one-dimensional spatial data.
 See comments in

 unrelated issue #61.

-Missing values are handled better in predict
+Missing values are handled better in predict, but they are still

 not allowed in all cases.

-failed with geo-referenced spatial random levels.
+prepareGradient failed with geo-referenced spatial random levels.

 More robust handling of models that were fitted with model matrix

-instead of model frame XData
+X instead of model frame XData and model formula

-.
-Concerns functions biPlot
+XFormula.
+Concerns functions biPlot,

 issue #126.

-has improved handling of colour scaling of continuous
+biPlot has improved handling of colour scaling of continuous

 variables.

-gained argument to show the support of trend for
+plotGradient gained argument to show the support of trend for

 continuous variables.
 Main title can be shown for factor variables